 November is National Lung Cancer Awareness Month

-Lung cancer is the nation's leading cause of cancer-related death—killing more than breast, prostate and colon cancers combined.
+Lung cancer is the nation's leading cause of cancer-related death.
 This year, approximately 160,000 men and women in the U.S. will die from the disease.

 As with any form of cancer, early detection is the key to survival.
 Screening for lung cancer with serial low-dose CT has been demonstrated to reduce lung cancer mortality.